 To supplement the discussion of operating cashflows above which is based on an indirect method, net cash used in operating activities was RMB580.7 million (US\$84.2 million) for the year ended December 31, 2022, representing an increase of RMB361.6 million (US\$52.4 million) from RMB219.1 million for the year ended December 31, 2021.
 The increase was mainly attributable to (i) an increase of cash payment in advance to asset owners, resulted from an overall increase of charging volume completed through NaaS' network, (ii) an increase in net cash used in the hardware procurement business, and (iii) an increase in payment for professional service fee during the Restructuring.
-Net cash used in operating activities was RMB219.1 million for the year ended December 31, 2021, representing an increase of RMB162.2 million from RMB56.9 million for the year ended December 31, 2021, representing an increase of RAB162.2 million from RMB56.9 million for the year ended December 31, 2021, representing an increase of cash used for the provision of online EV charging solutions, resulted from an overall increase was mainly attributable to (i) an increase of cash used in the hardware procurement business, which began in late 2020, and (iii) an increase in payment for personnel-related expenses, including salary and benefit, as driven by the expansion of NaaS' business.
+Net cash used in operating activities was RMB219.1 million for the year ended December 31, 2021, representing an increase of RMB162.2 million from RMB56.9 million for the year ended December 31, 2020.
+The increase was mainly attributable to (i) an increase of cash used for the provision of online EV charging solutions, resulted from an overall increase of charging volume completed through NaaS' network, (ii) an increase in net cash used in the hardware procurement business, which began in late 2020, and (iii) an increase in payment for personnel-related expenses, including salary and benefit, as driven by the expansion of NaaS' business.